Light Tackle Okeechobee Fishing

 During the earlier hours of this fishing trip, the wind died down.
 As a result, the fish were not as active.
 Once the winds shifted and picked up again, the bite did too.
 Hank and Glenn caught some good numbers of bass on this fishing charter.
 Great memories were made and more were shared.

 Captain Mark had a great time fishing with these long-time friends and is looking forward to their next adventure on the water!

-Shortly after this fishing trip, Captain Mark was back out on the water.
+Shortly after this fishing trip, Captain Mark returned to the water.
 This time, he had another long-time repeat client Bob and Kathy.
-Bob has been fishing with Mark for a long time but this was going to be Kathy’s first fishing adventure with Captain Mark.
-They were traveling to Clewiston, FL for their yearly Lake Okeechobee fishing trip.
+Bob has been fishing with Mark for a long time, but this would be Kathy’s first fishing adventure with Captain Mark.
+They traveled to Clewiston, FL, for their yearly Lake Okeechobee fishing trip.

-Just like the previous trip, the wind died out making the artificial bite more difficult.
+Like the previous trip, the wind died out, making the artificial bite more difficult.
 Once it shifted, it was back on.
 The day was filled with laughs and a lot of great catches!
 You can’t beat a day like this on the water.